 Parking tickets should be paid within the first 14 days.
 If the ticket remains unsatisfied after the initial payment period, a notice is mailed to inform the vehicle owner of the outstanding ticket.
 A late fee is applied and an additional 7 days is given the pay the outstanding amount.
 If the ticket still remains unsatisfied, it is then sent to the Magisterial District Justice (MDJ) as a citation for further prosecution.
-Additional court fees will then be applied and nonpayment may result in a warrant, if left unpaid.
+Additional court fees will then be applied and nonpayment may result in a warrant.

 Parking Ticket Payment Options